By: JR Valdes Firearms Licensing And Consulting Group, LLC

 The details associated with getting a license to manufacture firearms are too extensive to get into here.
 Without question, the ATF website is actually the best source for information on most firearms related topics.
 There are some general issues that can be addressed in this format, but other important issues related to manufacturing firearms that are quite complicated and require extensive research must also be addressed by the applicant.

 However, in general terms, if you desire to engage in the business of manufacturing firearms, you will be using the ATF Form 7 to apply, just like you would if you were desiring to do business as a “dealer”.
 You must be 21 years of age or over, pay the required fee, and not otherwise be a prohibited person.
-You must also pay a “Special Occupational Tax” yearly to stay in business.
-The applicant must also have “premises from which he conducts business…”.
+The applicant must also have a “premises from which he conducts business…”.
 As I’ve pointed out in another article, under the federal law, the requirements are in fact very basic.
 However, federal regulations require that the business to be conducted under the license is not prohibited by state or other law.
 This particular requirement has become a barrier for many potential FFLs.

 This is a Service – Not a FFL kit.